 Graduates of a cosmetology associate's degree program often work in salons, though jobs may also be available at spas, resorts, hotels and barbershops.
 The following are some examples of job titles held by graduates of these programs:

 - Color specialist

 - Cosmetic salesperson

 The U.S. Bureau of Labor Statistics (BLS) has projected a job decline of 2% for hairdressers, hairstylists and cosmetologists for 2019-2029.
 As of May 2020, the median annual salary for these workers was $27,380.

 All states require cosmetologists to be licensed.
 Though exact requirements may vary slightly by state, most states require applicants to have completed a state-approved training program and pass a state exam.
 The exams often include written, oral and practical skills tests.

-Those interested in becoming a cosmetologist should complete a certificate or associate's program to gain basic understanding of the field as well as hands-on experience.
+Those interested in becoming a cosmetologist should complete a certificate or associate's program to gain a basic understanding of the field as well as hands-on experience.
 These programs prepare you to earn state licensure.